-Viviane Calice da Silva joined RRI as a research fellow in March 2014.
-In December of 2005 she received her M.D. from Catholic University of Pelotas, Rio Grande do Sul, Brazil.
-In January 2011 she obtained her nephrology certification from Pró-rim Foundation in Joinville, Brazil and in September 2011 received her Nephrologist degree by Brazilian Society of Nephrology.
-In 2013 she started her PhD in Pontifical University of Paraná, Curitiba, Brazil which is a partner of RRI.
-Starting 2013 she has been working on a diagnostic tool for acute kidney injury (Saliva Urea Nitrogen dipstick) and in predictive factors for non-ischemic cardiac diseases in hemodialysis patients.
+Viviane Calice da Silva was born in Rio Grande do Sul, Brazil, received her M.D. from Catholic University of Pelotas, Rio Grande do Sul, Brazil in December of 2005.
+In January 2011 she obtained her nephrology certification from Pró-rim Foundation in Joinville, Brazil and in september 2011 received her Nephrologist degree by Brazilian Society of Nephrology.
+In 2013 she started her PhD in Pontifical University of Paraná, Curitiba, Brazil.
+Worked at Renal Research Institute, New York as a research fellow from International Society of Nephrology between May and July, 2013.
+Since this year she has been working on a diagnostic tool for acute kidney injury (Saliva Urea Nitrogen dipstick) and in predictors for non-ischemic cardiac diseases in hemodialysis patients.

 Prior to coming to New York, Stephan worked in the Nephrology Department of the University Hospital Homburg, Germany.
 In 2005, Dr. Thijssen joined the Renal Research team as a Research Fellow and later became the Institute's Associate Research Laboratory Director in late 2007 and then Research Laboratory Director in 2010.
 Dr. Thijssen brings seven years of research experience to the RRI team.
 He is author and co-author of five book chapters and co-inventor on five pending patents related to his field of research.
 Dr. Thijssen's primary responsibility is comprehensive study project management, from study design to oversight of study execution to biostatistical guidance and supervision of manuscript preparation.